not-yet-awesome-rust/not-yet-awesome-rust/README.md

 * Ability to parse `Registry.pol` files from Windows machines

 ### Math / machine learning / data scienc
-* Sparse matrix libraries (SPRS library needs a lot of love)
+* Sparse matrix libraries ([SPRS](https://github.com/vbarrielle/sprs) library needs some love, since sparse/dense matrix products are super [slow](https://github.com/vbarrielle/sprs/issues/125), otherwise is quite good)
-* Machine learning toolkit like scikit-learn in Python (both rust-learn and rusty-machine are insufficient)
+* Machine learning toolkit like scikit-learn in Python (both rust-learn and rusty-machine are insufficient).
+Rust-learn only supports classification, rusty-machines misses support for sparse data and serialization.
+Both of them miss quite common unsupervised techniques (like PCA).
-* Deep learning toolkit with GPU support a good flexibility (think Tensorflow or Chainer in Python)
+* Deep learning toolkit with GPU support a good flexibility (think Tensorflow or Chainer in Python).
+Most of the current libraries are either simplistic (you cannot do seq2seq network in them for example), or miss GPU support.